-7. Safety Management
+Safety Management

 - 7.1.
 Safety Management is an intrinsic element of any airspace change.
 DSA has an obligation to provide ATS and IFPs which are safe. - 7.2.
-DSA operates a Safety Management System (SMS) in accordance with the provisions of CAP6704 and Single European Sky Common Requirements. - 7.3.
+DSA operates a Safety Management System (SMS) in accordance with the provisions of CAP67012 and Single European Sky Common Requirements. - 7.3.
 DSA has used sound safety management principles throughout the development of the IFPs detailed in this ACP. - 7.4.
 DSA has taken due regard of that which was learned from the Flyability Assessments conducted in a B737-800 simulator in the application of climb gradients and speed limits to the procedure designs and has welcomed the support of Virtual Aviation in providing simulation facilities to meet the procedure validation requirements of CAP785.
 Document 11 in the ACP bundle is the Flyability Assessment Plan.
 A Flight Validation Plan will be written and submitted ready for the simulations expected to take place in both a B737-800 and an A320 simulator in late-June 2018. - 7.5.
 A HAZID Analysis has been carried out on the proposed SID procedures and will be documented within the ATCSL SMS.
 Local Operators and the ANSP (ATCSL) were involved in the HAZID so that the safety implications could be assessed alongside each other.
 The results of the HAZID will be made available to SARG ATS regulation department and to SARG IFP Regulation Staff with the CAP785 submission.
-Documents 3, 4 and 7 contain the HAZID Brief, Presentation and the HAZID Report.
+Documents 3, 4 and 7 contain the HAZID Brief, Presentation and the HAZID Report. - 7.6.
+A further HAZID was conducted in relation to the airspace containment and the introduction of Class E airspace.
+The brief and the report associated with these are to be found within Documents 70 and 71.
+Document 63 contains the revised ATCSL Safety Assessment.

-4 CAP670: ATS Safety Requirements
+12 CAP670: ATS Safety Requirements